-Drug Medical Necessity Miscellaneous Intramuscular/Intravenous/Subcutaneous Agents Individuals receiving chemotherapy regimen that is expected to result in a 20 % or higher incidence of FN, based on guidelines from the American Society of Clinical Oncology OR 3.
-Individuals with bone marrow impairment OR Individuals that have received 2 or more prior chemotherapy regimens or extensive radiation OR 5.
-Individuals with other serious comorbidities (reviewed on a case basis) Nipent (pentostatin) IV Nipent (pentostatin) may be considered medically necessary as a single agent treatment for both untreated and alpha-interferon-refractory hairy cell leukemia in individuals with active disease as defined by clinically significant anemia, neutropenia, thrombocytopenia, or disease related symptoms.
-Oncaspar (pegaspargase) IM/IV Oncaspar (pegaspargase) may be considered medically necessary for the first-line treatment of individuals with acute lymphoblastic leukemia (ALL) OR for the treatment of ALL in individuals with a hypersensitivity to asparaginase Onivyde (irinotecan Onivyde (irinotecan liposome injection) may be considered liposome injection) IV medically necessary for the treatment of adults with: Metastatic adenocarcinoma of the pancreas when combined with fluorouracil and leucovorin following disease progression on gemcitabine-based therapy Metastatic adenocarcinoma of the pancreas when combined with oxaliplatin, fluorouracil, and leucovorin as first-line treatment Metastatic cholangiocarcinoma when combined with fluorouracil and leucovorin following disease progression on gemcitabine plus cisplatin
+Drug Medical Necessity Miscellaneous Intramuscu lar/Intravenous/Subcutaneous Agents Granix (tbo-filgrastim) or Nivestym (filgrastim-aafi) has been tried and failed OR There is a contraindication to the use of Granix (tbo-filgrastim) and Nivestym (filgrastim-aafi) The following types of individuals are considered to be at risk of severe febrile neutropenia: Have experienced febrile neutropenia during a previous cycle of treatment with the current chemotherapy regimen OR 2.
+Receiving chemotherapy regimen that is expected to result in a 20 % or higher incidence of FN, based on guidelines from the American Society of Clinical Oncology OR 3.
+With bone marrow impairment OR Have received 2 or more prior chemotherapy regimens or extensive radiation OR 5.
+With other serious comorbidities (reviewed on a case basis) Nipent (pentostatin) IV Nipent (pentostatin) may be considered medically necessary as a single agent treatment for both untreated and alphainterferon-refractory hairy cell leukemia in individuals with active disease as defined by clinically significant anemia, neutropenia, thrombocytopenia, or disease related symptoms.
+Oncaspar (pegaspargase) IM/IV Oncaspar (pegaspargase) may be considered medically necessary for the first-line treatment of individuals with acute lymphoblastic leukemia (ALL) OR for the treatment of ALL in individuals with a hypersensitivity to asparaginase Onivyde (irinotecan Onivyde (irinotecan liposome injection) may be considered liposome injection) IV medically necessary for the treatment of adults with: